Extradition

 How are decisions on extradition made?

-Exclusive agreements are in place with several countries, but generally, extradition matters are primarily handled by the police rather than between national governments.
-If another country initiates an extradition procedure, the Attorney General will send a written notification to the Federal District Court.
+Exclusive agreements are in place with several countries, but generally, extradition proceedings are primarily handled by the police rather than between national governments.
+If another country initiates the extradition process, the Attorney General will send a written notification to the Federal District Court.
 Then, the judge must determine whether the person sought for extradition is eligible for it.

 When making this decision, the judge takes into account:

-- Dual criminality — extradition is possible if the act is considered a crime under the laws of the country where the person is located, as well as under the laws of the requesting state.
+- Dual criminality — extradition to a foreign country is possible if the act is considered a crime under the laws of the country where the person is located, as well as under the laws of the requesting state.

 - If there are any objections to extradition, the country will refuse to extradite if, for example, the person has already been punished for the crime or is unlikely to receive a fair trial in the event of extradition.